-The basic idea for the visco-workshop came from a couple of old Dissertations that were written in the 80s.
-They had been commissioned by Steyr-Daimler-Puch (SDP) and dealt with the viscous-coupling, which was being produced in Graz (Austria) at that time.
+The basic idea for the Visco Werkstatt came from a couple of old diploma theses that were written in the 80s.
+They had been commissioned by Steyr-Daimler-Puch (SDP) and dealt with the viscous-coupling, which was being produced in Graz (Austria) for the VW T3 Syncro at that time.

 During practical trials in the winter months, some of the test-vehicles showed tensions in the power train - sometimes already at mileages of only 2000 km (about 1243 miles).
 Analysis showed that the viscous-couplings had filled with gear oil and had completely hardened because of that.
 Driving on surfaces with high adhesion (like dry pavement) therefore caused an inadmissible and damaging burden on the whole power train.

 SDP now tried to initiate further trials to find a solution to the construction fault.
 They considered improving the test stand for the viscous-coupling, since the oilsucking problem had gone unnoticed on the existing version.

 However this plan was not put into action, due to the extensive findings simply coming too late.
 When they were brought out in the summer of 1990, the SDP were no longer capable of effectively implementing the corresponding changes.

 A few years ago, I made it my task to raise these sunken treasures of experience and build an improved test stand for viscous-couplings based on these old diploma theses.
 After more than two years of intensive work, this idea finally become reality.

 With this new test stand we can not only simulate various operating states, but also test the viscous-couplings realistically in an oilbath.
 This method allows us to examine the problem of “oilsucking” and finally solve it (30 years delayed).